 - Before the animals are taken home, one of the staff members will talk about the day's surgery and will inform customers about the special post-surgery care their animals will need.

-Your pet will need to be kept as inactive as possible during the healing period (7-10 days.)
+Your pet will need to be kept as inactive as possible during the healing period; 7-10 days.
 Do not pick up your pet near its surgical site.
-Do not take your pets on long walks or give it a bath during the healing period.
+Do not take your pets on long walks or give it a bath during the healing without consulting a veterinarian.